Optum/dce-cli/docs/quickstart.md

 ## Authenticating with the DCE System

-DCE uses AWS Cognito to manager authentication and authorization.
+DCE uses AWS Cognito to manage authentication and authorization.
+This section will walk through setting this up in the AWS web console, but note that all of these operations can be automated using the AWS CLI or SDKs.
+While this example uses Cognito User Pools to create and manage users, you may also [integrate Cognito with your own IdP](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-identity-provider.html).

 1. Open the AWS Console in your DCE Master Account and Navigate to AWS Cognito by typing `Cognito` in the search bar